solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 past health of your resources.
 Resource Health can help you diagnose the root event causes.

+Multiple Azure infrastructure components can trigger Platform events.
-Platform events are triggered by multiple components of the Azure infrastructure.
-They include both scheduled actions (for example, planned maintenance) and unexpected incidents (for example, an unplanned host reboot or degraded host hardware that is predicted to fail after a specified time window).
+The events include both scheduled actions (planned maintenance) and unexpected incidents (unplanned host reboot or degraded hosted hardware that is predicted to fail after a specified time window).

 Resource Health provides additional details about the event and the recovery process. **It also enables you to contact Microsoft Support,